Strike the Sweet Spot: How Much Should I Train BJJ & How to Get Better at BJJ

 Starting Out – The Beginner's Journey

-For those of you just starting your BJJ journey, remember, consistency is your best friend.
+If you’re just starting your BJJ journey, remember: consistency is your best friend.

-Kicking off with one to two BJJ classes a week, each typically lasting about an hour to an hour and a half, is a great way to see steady progress, get in better shape and let your body get used to the unique demands of BJJ.
+Begin with one to two BJJ classes a week.
+Each session usually lasts about an hour to an hour and a half.
+This steady pace helps you progress steadily, get in shape, and let your body adjust to BJJ’s unique challenges.

 It's all about laying down a solid foundation in the basics and building up your skills steadily.
 Rushing into too many hours too soon can be overwhelming and counterproductive.